ringo-framework/ringo/docs/source/start.rst

 It is possible to define more than one filter.
 All filters must match to include the item in the export.

-More detailed configurations of the export can be done by providing a configuration file.
-When using the configuration file all other options have no effect anymore.
+A More detailed configurations of the export can be done by providing a configuration file by setting the `--export-configuration` option.
+When using the configuration file all other options like (format, fields or include-relations) have no effect anymore.
 The default export format will be a nested JSON which will include all configured fields.

+Details on the format of the export configuration file can be found in :ref:`exportconfiguration`.

+.. _exportconfiguration:

 Configuration File
 ------------------